Our knowledge of orthopaedics. Your best health.

 Medical History and Physical Examination

-Before a physical examination, your doctor will talk with you about your general health and current condition—or that of your child's, if you are a parent or family member.
-He or she will want to get a good history of the lesion, particularly how long the mass has been there and whether it has changed at all over time.
-Your doctor will want to know what symptoms—such as pain—are associated with the lesion, and when the symptoms began.
+Before a physical examination, your doctor will talk with you about your general health and current condition — or that of your child's, if you are a parent or family member.
+To get a good understanding of the lesion and its history, the doctor may ask:

-During the physical examination, your doctor will inspect and palpate any mass, noting exactly where it is located, what it feels like, and perhaps any surrounding changes in the skin.
+During the physical examination, the doctor will inspect and palpate (feel) any mass, noting exactly where it is located, what it feels like, and perhaps any surrounding changes in the skin.

 Tests